JimboTran12/Web_Scraper_Project/README.md

-# Web Scraper for URLs in Text File
+# Web Scraper for SIUE's The Alestle URLs in Text File
+**IMPORTANT: Only works for https://www.alestlelive.com**

-This Python program is designed to visit each URL listed in a text file and scrape or download the content from those URLs.
+This Python program is designed to visit each URL for The Alestle's web pages listed in a text file and scrape or download the content from those URLs.
 It serves as a versatile tool for extracting information from various web resources efficiently.

 ## Features